KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Keypress by ItsMeBrille](https://github.com/ItsMeBrille/MMM-Keypress)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
+1. No image found.
+2. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-2. Warning: No LICENSE file.
+3. Warning: No LICENSE file.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Koket-by-Sodexo by Alvinger](https://github.com/Alvinger/MMM-Koket-by-Sodexo)